 Prosecutors defer charges in St. Paul triple homicide case

-ST. PAUL, Minn. - Prosecutors have asked police to do more investigating before charging a suspect in a triple homicide at a St. Paul apartment building.
+Prosecutors have asked police to do more investigating before charging a suspect in a triple homicide at a St. Paul apartment building.
+The Ramsey County attorneys' office says police handed over the file Monday on 19-year-old Jeffery Arkis Taylor.

 Comments